Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - the insurer’s internal communications

-- medical records, receipts, and estimates to show the extent of the policy holder’s injuries and property damage
+- medical records, receipts, and estimates to show the extent of your injuries and property damage

 - the insurance contract itself